Guillain-Barre Syndrome

 What is Guillain-Barré syndrome?

-A rare autoimmune disorder where the body's immune system attacks its nerves.
+A rare autoimmune disorder where the body's immune system attacks the nerves.

 What causes Guillain-Barré syndrome?

-Typically triggered by a bacterial or viral infection.
+Often triggered by a bacterial or viral infection, but the exact cause is not fully understood.

 How is Guillain-Barré syndrome diagnosed?

-Through medical history, physical exam, and tests like EMG and lumbar puncture.
+Through a combination of medical history, physical examination, and tests such as electromyography and lumbar puncture.

 What is the prognosis for Guillain-Barré syndrome?

-Most people recover fully, but some may have lingering symptoms.
+Most people recover fully or partially, but some may experience lingering weakness or other complications.

 How long does recovery from Guillain-Barré syndrome take?